NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 ### The bundle is too big in size

 Please make sure you use `ng build --prod` correctly to compile.
-If other third-party component kits other than `ng-zorro-antd` are imported, you could generate a sourcemap file using this command `ng build --prod --sourcemaps` to check every dependecy's bundled size.
-You can check [this link](https://angular.io/guide/deployment#inspect-the-bundles) for furthur instructions.
+If other third-party component kits other than `ng-zorro-antd` are imported, you could generate a sourcemap file using this command `ng build --prod --sourcemaps` to check every dependency's bundled size.
+You can check [this link](https://angular.io/guide/deployment#inspect-the-bundles) for further instructions.

 ###  Browser compatibility